MaxFukui/multi-timer-app/README.md

 [x] - Create UI for Timer Setter
 [X] - feature: focus on the actual timer
 [] - scroll towards the running timer automatically
+[] - Add the title tab the active timer

 ### Database
 [] - Initialize the database